wvolz/garage-authorizer-node/README.md

 # Testing

 1. Setup / run test install of tag-manger-rails
+2. Depending on driver in use:
-2. Setup / run garage-mock-particle-server
+2a.
+Setup / run garage-mock-particle-server
+2b.
+Install + start mosquitto (or another mqtt broker)
+3. (If using MQTT) publish doorstate to doorstate topic configured
-2. use cat and netcat (nc) to pipe test input into authorizer
+4. use cat and netcat (nc) to pipe test input into authorizer

 # Notes